-In addition, given the powerful bonds that the audience and show producers have co-produced, the fact that the audience refers to itself as the "Off-Site Build Team," and that one member of the audience will win the log cabin, it is not surprising that the audience often demonstrates a sense of ownership of the cabin being built.
+Given the powerful bonds that the audience and show producers have co-produced, the fact that the audience refers to itself as the "Off-Site Build Team," and that one member of the audience will win the log cabin, it is not surprising that the audience often demonstrates a sense of ownership of the cabin being built.
 The commenters often refer to the cabin as "ours" or "mine."
 For example, audience member Gail: "a big thanks to everone [sic] who is working so hard on our beautiful Blog Cabin!"
-The audience members frequently comment on the winning features of the cabin (the floorplan, the fixtures, and the decor) as their ideas, whether or not the ideas were originally generated by them or were presented as options that they could vote on.
-In fact, several key aspects of the cabin, including its name (Serenity Shores) were directly created by the audience.
+The audience members frequently comment on the winning features of the cabin (the floorplan, the the home more or any other subjective decision; it is a random drawing.